d3plus/d3plus-axis/README.md

 <a name="new_Axis_new"></a>

 #### new Axis()
 Creates an SVG scale based on an array of data.
-If *data* is specified, immediately draws based on the specified array and returns the current class instance.
-If *data* is not specified on instantiation, it can be passed/updated after instantiation using the [data](#shape.data) method.

 <a name="Axis.align"></a>